vandong9/Learn-Go/README.md

 # Convention

 ## General
+ - Should not use naked return
  - Import should group as ex:
   import (
 	"fmt"
 	"math"